OpenChargingCloud/WWCP_EEBus/README.md

 ## Smart Home IP (SHIP)

 SHIP is the communication protocol/infrastructure within the *EEBus* protcol family.
-It is based on Multicast DNS Service Discovery and HTTPS Web Sockets between devices in home area networks, but also towards the grid or cloud services.
+It is based on Multicast DNS Service Discovery and HTTPS WebSockets between devices in home area networks, but also towards the grid or cloud services.
 SHIP also defines how to make use of X.509 certificates for mutual authentication and encryption of communication channels.